Using a Template File when Writing Excel Data

 Introduction

-This example expands on the article Overview of Excel Writer Parameters.
-In that example, you learned how to write weather data stored in an Excel Spreadsheet, added a column then wrote the data back to the same Excel Spreadsheet.
+This example builds upon the article 'Overview of Excel Writer Parameters'.
+In that example, you learned how to write weather data stored in an Excel Spreadsheet, add a column, and then write the data back to the same Excel Spreadsheet.
 We're going to expand on that example.

-After doing all this work you obtain data for a different city or, in this case, a new CSV file with weather data from 1940-2012 instead of 2018-2020 for the original data.
+After doing all this work, you obtain data for a different city or, in this case, a new CSV file with weather data from 1940-2012 instead of 2018-2020 for the original data.
 Using FME, you can rewrite the RawData worksheet, and the results will be reflected in the charts, summaries, and pivot table you built.
 This is how you use an Excel Template File in the FME Excel writer.

 Excel Template File